QuantEcon/lecture-source-jl/rst_files/julia_essentials.rst

     f(1 / pi)

-Julia also allows for you to define anonymous functions
+Julia also allows you to define anonymous functions

 For example, to define ``f(x) = sin(1 / x)`` you can use ``x -> sin(1 / x)``